B2B Articles - October 31, 2019

 The more research you can do, the more you can be relevant to pain points and objectives/goals.
 Invest in messaging research to understand your target buyers before they ever reach your desk.

 To be successful with your research, interview target, and existing leads, create a messaging map that can be used for your entire growth department, and run lean A/B tests with your ads and website.
-This research will help you tremendously from beginning to end of the B2B customer journey.
+This research will help you tremendously from the beginning to the end of the B2B customer journey.

 Forbes, “Build A Compelling B2B Customer Journey.”